-It’s a common misconception that alpine plants are difficult to grow.
+It’s a common misconception that alpine plants are tricky to grow.
 That couldn’t be further from the truth!

 Due to their resilient nature, alpines make the ideal plants for amateur gardeners.
 Most alpines are easy to grow in the garden with minimal maintenance, whether in borders, raised beds or troughs and containers.

 Adaptability: Climate change is an increasing concern for gardeners.
 It’s tricky to find plants that will continue to thrive during dry summers and hosepipe bans.
 There are a lot of drought-resistant alpines which flower freely once established.